panicmechanic/ZMD/Readme.md

 - Finish lever object
 - Have evasion and accuracy both draw their values from a new fighter variable 'dex'.
 - Add more food types (so far; feta, bread)
-- Add hunger bar
+- Remove todo list from fristrl.py
 - Add potion random names by setting variables first time the create_items function is run and apply the function to the names of the potions
+- Bones and fountains appear over objects
 - Add paralyse effect: For duration of effect, while turn_increment is not == duration: Run monster.ai check_heal and check_run_effects
-- Fix Firefly paralyse effect when applied returns this error:
+- Fix Firefly paralyse effect when applied error "remove(x), no x"
 - Fix broken "move to last seen" functionality.
 From removed line at 362

     Traceback (most recent call last):